walkerfirmin/N552VWHackintosh/README.md

 *Step 2: Copy Hackintosh related applications to Applications folder*

 *Step 3: Setup Audio*
-//Some steps may not be entirely necessary but these are the steps that I followed to make stable working audio AppleALC.kext method
-Apply DSDT patches in MaciASL

-* IRQ
-* HPET
+AppleALC.kext method

 Apply Clover patches
 ACPI>DSDT patches